eyedol/fosdem-event-app/CONTRIBUTING.md

 that it is a Gradle project and import it.
 It's important that you make sure that all building and test operations are delegated to Gradle under [Gradle Settings](https://www.jetbrains.com/help/idea/gradle-settings.html).

+**Note**: You may need to install the pre-commit hook to ensure that the code style is consistent.
+To do this, run `./install_hooks.sh`.

 ### Pull Requests

 Contributions are made using Github [pull requests](https://help.github.com/en/articles/about-pull-requests):